paulrayner/exploreddd.github.com/src/speakers/dave-rael.md

         <h1 class="speaker-header">Dave Rael</h1>
       <h2 class="speaker-subtitle">Bounded Contextualist</h2>
       <p class="copy"><a class="speaker-handle" href="https://twitter.com/raelyard" target="_blank">@raelyard</a></p>
         <p class="copy">Dave Rael is the host of the Developer On Fire podcast.
-He a father of 3 wonderful children, a husband, podcaster, software developer and architect, and delights in matters technical and in human interaction.</p>
+He is a father of 3 wonderful children, a husband, podcaster, software developer and architect, and delights in matters technical and in human interaction.</p>
         <h2 class="speaker-subheader">Talk Session</h2>
         <h2 class="speaker-subheader gold">Who is the Expert?</h2>
         <p class="copy">Domain-Driven Design can be described as an approach that enables software experts to collaborate with domain experts to create solutions to real problems.
 This raises the question: what does it take to be considered an expert?
 Assertions have been made that there is no such thing as a "domain expert."
 While this is going a bit too far, it's certainly true that there is no single person with complete knowledge of any domain.
 Additionally, software professionals often have deficiencies - both real and imagined and/or self-imposed.</p>